 Acarbose is used to treat type 2 diabetes (long-term condition in which the body gradually becomes resistant to the effects of insulin or the pancreas does not produce enough insulin).

 This medicine helps treat your diabetes by keeping your blood sugar under control.

 Acarbose is meant to be taken as part of a complete diabetes care programme that should include exercise, a healthy diet and regular monitoring of blood sugar levels.

 Take Acarbose exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

-This medicine should be taken at the start of the meal with the first mouthful of food.
+Take this medicine at the start with the first mouthful of each main meal.
 Try to take it at the same time each day.

 Acarbose must be taken regularly for it to be effective.
 Continue taking this medicine even when you feel better.
 Do not stop taking it unless instructed by the doctor.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.